 Best Artist Film – for experimental and artist films, can be narrative or non-narrative.
 Any style accepted including animation, live action, music.

 Best Documentary – for non-fictional short films, any theme or style accepted including animation, live action, talking heads,

 Best Fiction – for narrative based fictional short films, any theme, style or genre accepted including animation, drama, horror, comedy, etc

 Michael Fuller Award for Best Film – eligible for all shortlisted films, awarded by a panel of Judges.

-Regional Filmmaker Prize – eligible for all shortlisted films made by Filmmakers from Hampshire, Dorset, Wiltshire, Berkshire, Surrey, West Sussex and Isle of Wight and awarded by a panel of Judges.
+Regional Filmmaker Award – eligible for all shortlisted films made by Filmmakers from Hampshire, Dorset, Wiltshire, Berkshire, Surrey, West Sussex and Isle of Wight and awarded by a panel of Judges.